SrKoDes/scripts/README.md

 This is a repo to host all the scripts I've learned.
-Thiss as a toolbox that will grow as I move further into DevOps.
+This is a toolbox that will grow as I move further into DevOps.